cmstead/JFP/README.md

 Programmers should be able to extend their libraries easily.
 Programmers should be able to bend their environment to their own will, not the other way around.
 This is what JFP gives you.

+##To Dos (All completed are in v1.2.0 branch)

+- [ ] Contains (predicate, array) -- verifies there exists at least one element matching predicate function
+- [ ] Every (predicate, array) -- verifies all elements match predicate function
+- [ ] NumberOf (predicate, array) -- Returns count of elements matching predicate
+- [ ] Merge (defaultObject, object) -- Merges values left to right, Right object properties win
+- [ ] Sort ([comparator,] array) -- Sorts values with natural comparison or comparator if available
+- [ ] Union (array, array[, comparator]) -- takes the union of two arrays
+- [ ] Intersect (array, array[, comparator]) -- takes the intersection of two arrays
+- [ ] Difference (array, arrray[, comparator]) -- Takes the difference of two arrays